About arc42

 8.4.
 Usability

 Usability is crucial for any application, as it directly impacts user interaction efficiency.
 To ensure our app’s usability, we conducted extensive user research, leading to an intuitive interface design.
-Employing a user-centric approach throughout development, we prioritized user experience, facilitating easy navigation
+Employing a user-centric approach throughout development, we prioritized user experience, facilitating easy navigation.

 9. Architectural decisions